top of page

 6. Fully darken the room, get blackout curtains or shades if needed.

-8. If pets are waking you too early, seed help with a trainer to troubleshoot.
+8. If pets are waking you too early, seek help with a trainer to troubleshoot.

 9. The Feng Shui jury is out on windows open or closed, important is that you keep the room cool, dark and smelling good